fleming79/async-kernel/docs/usage/commands.md

 ## Host loop (gui event loops - tk, qt)

 Typically event loops don't like to share the thread with any other event loop.
-Trio provides the function [trio.lowlevel.start_guest_run][] allow it to run as a guest alongside the host event loop by means of callbacks.
+Trio provides the function [trio.lowlevel.start_guest_run][] which allows it to run as a guest alongside the host event loop by means of callbacks.
 The author of aiologic has provided an (experimental) asyncio equivalent ([gist](https://gist.github.com/x42005e1f/857dcc8b6865a11f1ffc7767bb602779)).

 Async kernel supports configuration of one host and one backend for the kernel.
-Below are some example kernel specs for host and backend.
+Below are some example kernel specs for host and backend kernel specs.

 ### tk